ATypI

 The ATypI (/eɪˈtaɪpaɪ/) or Association Typographique Internationale (the International Typography Association) is an international non-profit organisation dedicated to typography and type design.
 The primary activity of the association is an annual conference, held in a different global city each year.

 History

 ATypI was founded in 1957 by Charles Peignot (from the French type foundry Deberny & Peignot).
 The members of the organisation come from the typographic community from all over the world and consist primarily of type designers, representatives of type foundries, graphic designers and typographers.

 The organisation is run by a board elected by ATypI members.
-Each board member is elected by the ATypI general assembly at the annual general meeting for a period of three years.
-The current president, elected in 2022, is Crystian Cruz.
+Each board member is elected by the ATypI membership for a period of three years and may serve up to two consecutive terms.
+The current president, elected by the board in 2025, is Nada Abdallah.
 Executive director since 2015 has been Tamye Riggs.
-Previous presidents have been Charles Peignot, John Dreyfus, Tage Bolander, Martin Fehle, Ernst-Erich Marhencke, Mark Batty, Jean François Porchez, Gerry Leonidas, Jose Scaglione, John D. Berry, Carolina Laudon.
+Previous presidents have been Charles Peignot, John Dreyfus, Tage Bolander, Martin Fehle, Ernst-Erich Marhencke, Mark Batty, Jean François Porchez, Gerry Leonidas, Jose Scaglione, John D. Berry, Carolina Laudon, Crystian Cruz, Thomas Phinney and Carima el-Behairy.